A Believers' Baptist Church Distinctive:

 In the Epistles, the two principles of equality and submission for women exist side by side.
 Galatians 3:28 points to the equality, indicating that the way of salvation is the same for both men and women and that they are members of equal standing in the body of Christ.
 It does not, however, eradicate all differences in responsibilities for men and women, for this passage does not cover every aspect of God’s design for male and female.
 In addition, there are many other passages that make distinctions between what God desires of men and what He desires of women, specifically with family and within the church.

-While Christian marriage is to involve mutual love and submission between two believers (Eph.
+While Christian marriage is to involve mutual love and submission between a believing man and a believing woman (Eph.
 5:21), four passages in the New Testament expressly give the wives the responsibility to submit to their husbands (Eph.
 5:22, Col. 3:18, Titus 2:5, 1 Peter 3:1).
 This voluntary submission of one equal to another is an expression of love for God and desire to follow His design revealed in His Word.
 It is never pictured as demeaning or in any way diminishing the wife’s equality.
 Rather the husband is called to love his wife sacrificially as Christ loved the church (Eph.
 5:25) and to serve as the leader in a relationship of two equals.

 While husbands and fathers have been given the primary responsibility for the leadership of the children (Eph.
 6:4, Col. 3:21, 1 Tim.
 3:4-5), wives and mothers are urged to be “workers at home” (Titus 2:5), meaning managers of the household.
 Their home and their children are to be their priority, in contrast to the world’s emphasis today on careers and full time jobs for women outside the home.